dwelle/five-minutes-demo/README.md

 # five-minutes-demo

-Explain the basics of fp-ts in five minutes
+Explain the basics of fp-ts in five minutes.